-Exciting update: as of 10/26/2015, the University of Texas is being very responsive and cooperative!
+Exciting update: as of October 26th, the University of Texas is being very responsive and cooperative!
 I think there will be a solution soon that will make us all happy.
-Please await updates, and no need to send any emails or place calls at this time while action is pending.
+Please await updates via email, and no need to send any additional emails or place any more calls at this time while action is pending.

 According to the CDC, there are approximately 75,000 Texans known to be living with HIV - one out of about every 340 people.
 In addition to those individuals, it is estimated that there are nearly 15,000 Texans who are unaware that they too are living with HIV.
 HIV can be found among Texans of all genders, ages, and races, but certain groups are at greater risk.
 For example, over 70% of all new cases of HIV were found in men who have sex with men, and African American or Black Texans are four times more likely to contract HIV than those of other races.
 Additionally, not only are rates of new diagnoses of HIV among youth and women in Texas are also disproportionately high, both of these groups tend to be diagnosed later than ideal.